maxgallo/talk-micro-frontends-migration/README.md

-# Talk: Micro-frontends, a migration story
+# Talk: Micro-frontends, a migration story on the Edge

 ![alt text](/images/slide0.png)